iunera/druid-mcp-server/.junie/guidelines.md

 ```

 ### Autowiring
-Features like Tools, Resources, Prompts and more, need to be autowired in the main Class `DruidMcpServerApplication.java` in the  `@Bean ToolCallbackProvider druidTools`
+Features like Tools, Resources, Prompts and more, are automatically discovered and registered by Spring AI 1.1.0-M1 auto-configuration through annotation scanning.
+Simply use `@Component` on classes with `@McpTool`, `@McpResource`, `@McpPrompt`, and `@McpComplete` annotated methods.

 ## Testing Information